Vaidic/geektrust-challenge-meet-the-family/README.md

 ### Additional Assumptions Made

 1. Only two Genders (Male & Female) are supported.
-2. A couple has a male & a female member
+2. A couple has a male & a female member.
+3. Names are case-sensitive.

 ## Running the project